 General Information About Loans

 Loan disbursements are credited to the student’s billing account beginning three business days prior to the first day of classes each semester.
 Any amount in excess of the bill may be refunded to the student or parent (in the case of PLUS loans) to be used for indirect expenses like off-campus housing or books.

-Optional or Alternative Loans
+Private or Alternative Loans